Shubhaankar-Sharma/BIOL-111/README.md

 	- Proto-oncogenes are genes that normally help cells grow and divide to make new cells, or to help cells stay alive.
 		- are genes that have the potential to become oncogenes.
 	- Oncogenes are genes (that were proto-oncogenes that were mutated) that have the ability to cause cancer.
-	- Tumour suppressor genes are genes that can suppress the development of cancer.
+	- Tumour suppressor genes are genes that can suppress the development of cancer by making proteins called a turmo supressor protein that helps control cell growth.

-**Week 11**:
+**Week 11 (on cheatsheet)**:
 *Essential Outcomes*:
 -   There are two physiological systems for intercellular communication that are structurally and functionally related.
 Although they control different types of activities, they must work together to ensure proper chemical communication and response.
 -   Glucose levels in the body are tightly controlled by two hormones, insulin and glucagon.